tellytv/telly/README.md

 5) Run `telly` with the `--iptv.playlist` commandline argument pointing to your .m3u file.
 (This can be a local file or a URL) For example: `./telly --iptv.playlist=/home/github/myiptv.m3u`
 6) If you would like multiple streams/tuners use the `--iptv.streams` commandline option.
 Default is 1.
 When setting or changing this option, `plexmediaserver` will need to be completely **restarted**.
 7) If you would like `telly` to attempt to the filter the m3u a bit, add the `--filter.regex` commandline option.
 If you would like to use your own regex, run `telly` with `--filter.regex="<regex>"`, for example `--filter.regex=".*UK.*"`
+8) In addition to regex, the `--filter.groups` parameter allows for a comma-separated list of channel groups to expose.
+For example; `--filter.groups="Entertainment UK, Documentaries UK"` will expose all channels belonging to the 'Entertainment UK' and 'Documentaries UK' groups as defined by your playlist.
+Channels must have a valid `group-title` attribute defined within the m3u playlist for this to work.
-8) If `telly` tells you `[telly] [info] listening on ...` - great!
+9) If `telly` tells you `[telly] [info] listening on ...` - great!
 Your .m3u file was successfully parsed and `telly` is running.
 Check below for how to add it into Plex.
-9) If `telly` fails to run, check the error.
+10) If `telly` fails to run, check the error.
 If it's self explanatory, great.
 If you don't understand, feel free to open an issue and we'll help you out.
 As of telly v0.4 `sed` commands are no longer needed.
 Woop!
-10) For your IPTV provider m3u, try using option `type=m3u_plus` and `output=ts`.
+11) For your IPTV provider m3u, try using option `type=m3u_plus` and `output=ts`.

 > **Regex handling changed in 1.0.  `filter.regex` has become blacklist which defaults to blocking everything.
 If you are not using a regex to filter your M3U file, you will need to add at a minimum `--regex.inclusive=true` to the command line.
 If you do not add this, telly will by default EXCLUDE everything in your M3U.
-The symptom here is typically telly seeming to start up just fine but reporting 0 channels.**
+The symptom here is typically telly seeming to start up just fine but reporting 0 channels.
+Note this parameter only affects `filter.regex`, `filter.groups` is always an inclusive list.**

 # Adding it into Plex